mazlo/lod-graph-analysis/README.md

 #### Plots on degree distributions

 The folder `plots/degree-distributions` contains plots that were automatically generated during the analysis on degree measures.
-You can find for each of the data sets considered a plot of the total degree distribution (`distribution_degree.pdf` file) and the in-degree distribution (`distribution_in-degree.pdf` file) values of all vertices.
+You can find for each of the datasets considered a plot of the total degree distribution (`distribution_degree.pdf` file) and the in-degree distribution (`distribution_in-degree.pdf` file) values of all vertices.
+You can view all plots per datasets [on the website](http://data.gesis.org/lodcc/2017-08/).

-#### Considered data sets
+#### Considered datasets

-The following diagram depicts the data sets included in this analysis (highlighted in color).
+The following diagram depicts the datasets included in this analysis (highlighted in color).

 ![Alt text](./plots/lod2017-analyzed.svg)